BenTaylorPublic/screeps/README.md

     Maybe a stage 8 room provides them creeps
     Only if the stage 8 room is within ~2-3 rooms Otherwise the TTL will make it pretty pointless

-Make a ranged creep for dealing with other attack creeps
-    Call it legolas lol

 Attack logic should be combined
     Attacking is very similar logic, and the system I have complicates it